DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 If you encounter issues upgrading to the latest version, check the Troubleshooting section.

+### Upgrade an older version to +3.99.0

+Since version 3.99.0 the Lambda function has been updated to require **Python 3.11**.
+If upgrading an older forwarder installation to +3.99.0 or above, ensure the AWS Lambda function is configured to use Python 3.11

 ### Upgrade an older version to +3.98.0

 Since version 3.98.0 the Lambda function has been updated to require **Python 3.10**.
 If upgrading an older forwarder installation to 3.98.0 or above, ensure the AWS Lambda function is configured to use Python 3.10